Tux/Text-CSV_XS/doc/CSV_XS.md

 information after parsing with  the methods  ["meta\_info"](#meta_info),  ["is\_quoted"](#is_quoted), and ["is\_binary"](#is_binary) described below.
 Default is false for performance.

-If you set this attribute to a value greater than 9,   than you can control output quotation style like it was used in the input of the the last parsed record (unless quotation was added because of other reasons).
+If you set this attribute to a value greater than 9,   then you can control output quotation style like it was used in the input of the the last parsed record (unless quotation was added because of other reasons).